ErikEJ/EFCorePowerTools/README.md

 ### EF Core Power Tools CLI - efcpt

-If you do not use Visual Studio, but for example Visual Studio Code, a cross platform dotnet tool for reverse engineering is available, more information [here](https://github.com/ErikEJ/EFCorePowerTools/blob/master/src/Core/efcpt.8/readme.md)
+If you do not use Visual Studio, but for example Visual Studio Code, a cross platform dotnet tool for reverse engineering is available, more information [in the readme file](https://github.com/ErikEJ/EFCorePowerTools/blob/master/src/Core/efcpt.8/readme.md)

 ## Related NuGet packages